Enjoy the latest short reviews!

 Now, I thought everybody in the world saw Rosemary's baby, apparently the people in this book didn't (even though they claim to be avid horror fans) because nobody realizes the parallels between the two stories, but that's not the only problem with these characters.

 Ian and Lola are just horrible.
 "Let's have a baby so we can hang out with our friends again", seriously?
+That must be one of the most selfish reasons to make a child.
 Horny Ian constantly leeching on Lola, constantly touching her as if to remind her what she's there for, namely sex only - just imagine this scene; you just gave bloody, shitty birth, your genitals have been ripped off and sewn together, you're drained and on top don't really like the baby you gave birth to and when you come home the first thing the father of the baby says is "You look so hot, baby!"
 Seriously?

-So, hating them so much, the first half of the book, the pre-Jonesy part was a drag and the story only really gains momentum once he exists.
+So, not a fan of these characters, the first half of the book, the pre-Jonesy part was a drag and the story only really gains momentum once he exists.
 As much as I couldn't stand the two, I really liked Jones, the evil kid.
 The breath-taking second half totally redeems the first half; Jonesy is probably the best character I've read this year.

 Don't get me wrong, there are seriously creepy parts in this book, and Ottone has a knack for writing the scary.
 I just really hated his characters, they were essentially douche bags.
 In Ian's mother's words: "If you weren’t such a joke, you could’ve been the one to usher in the new world."